 For centuries, the caricature of a woman with a horde of cats and no social skills has persisted in pop culture.
-The trope is popular worldwide and is even a common character type in many widely beloved TV shows and movies.
-Yet, is there any truth behind the idea of the “crazy cat lady?”
+The trope is popular globally, and has even become a common character type in TV shows and movies.
+But is there any truth behind the idea of the “crazy cat lady?”

-What is the crazy cat lady stereotype?
-People usually use this epithet to refer to a woman who owns a lot of cats, often with the assumption that she is lonely, socially awkward, has relationship problems, and may have anxiety or a related mental health condition.
-People often use the term humorously now, but it didn’t quite start out that way.
+What is the "crazy cat lady" stereotype?
+It's usually used in reference to a woman who owns a lot of cats, often coupled with the assumption that she is lonely, socially awkward, has relationship problems, and may have anxiety or a similar mental health condition.
+Nowadays it's used humorously, but it didn’t quite start that way.

-Whether this stereotype has any truth to it is a split answer.
-No, having a cat does not make you any more inclined to mental health issues than anyone else.
-However, cats do carry a zoonotic parasite that can, in a sense, “drive you crazy” due to negative cognitive effects.
-Here’s a deep-dive into this centuries-old stereotype about cat owners.
+People disagree on whether this stereotype has any truth to it.
+On the one hand: No, having a cat doesn't make you any more inclined to mental health or social issues than others.
+But cats carry a zoonotic parasite that can, in a sense, “drive you crazy” via its harmful cognitive effects.
+Here’s a deep dive into this centuries-old stereotype about cat owners and its causes.

-This is a common trope shown in cat ladies in pop culture.
+Cat ladies show up pretty often in pop culture.
 For example, there’s Gayle from “Bob’s Burgers.”
 Gayle struggles in some social settings and is one of the most awkward members of the family.
 Yet, she takes solace in her cats, especially Mr. Business.

 More on the Stereotype

-Claiming the cat lady trope might also be a form of preserving yourself from others’ pointed humor.
-The author of The Field Guide to North American Males, Marjorie Ingall, said: “It’s a way of saying that you know you’re vulnerable at this point in time while also saying that you’re powerful because you can joke about it.
+Embracing the cat lady trope might also be a form of defending yourself against such jokes that come at your expense.
+Marjorie Ingall, author of The Field Guide to North American Males, said in an interview for the New York Times, “It’s a way of saying that you know you’re vulnerable at this point in time while also saying that you’re powerful because you can joke about it.
 When you joke about it, you’re in control.”

 The Cat Lady Isn’t Crazy

-Needless to say, this is just as presumptuous as the caricature described above and thus a false generalization.
-Although, it is partially based on cat ownership trends, considering that 11% of cats live with single women versus 2% with single men.
+Needless to say, this is just as presumptuous as the “crazy cat lady” caricature itself.
+Still, it’s worth noting that cat ownership trends lend a modicum of truth the gender-related facets of the stereotype since 11 percent of cats live with single women versus two percent with single men.

-In fact, it’s been empirically proven wrong more than once.
-In 2019, a study involving over 450 participants looked closely at self-reported personality traits, specifically those related to anxiety, depression, and close relationships.
+Yet, the idea that single women who own cats are more inclined to particular mental health or social conditions has been repeatedly proven wrong.
+For example, in 2019, a study involving over 450 participants looked closely at self-reported personality traits related to anxiety, depression, and close relationships.

 Stereotyping the Single Cat Lady

-It’s easy to brush these characteristics off as societal misrepresentations of single cat ladies now, but it wasn’t as much of a silly misnomer back in the day.
-For example, take a look at this excerpt from an 1872 New York Times editorial titled, “Cats and Craziness:”
+It’s easy to brush off these stereotypes now.
+But it was more than just flippant name-calling back in the day.
+Consider this excerpt from an 1872 New York Times editorial titled, “Cats and Craziness:”

 “It is a curious fact that lunatics, especially those whose lunacy is of a mild and comparatively innocuous type, frequently evince a remarkable fondness for cats.
 The insane man or woman who lives in a garret, in the intimate society of three or four score cats, is perpetually coming to the knowledge of the public.”